rapidsai/velox-testing/README.md

 ## `sccache` Usage
 `sccache` has been integrated to significantly accelerate builds by using a build server to share cached compiled objects during the build process.
 Currently it is only supported for Velox builds (not Presto.)

+The fork `rapidsai/sccache` is integrated and is currently configured for use with the `NVIDIA` GitHub organization.

 ### Setup and Usage
 First, set up authentication credentials:
 ```bash